MAIF/daikoku/manual/src/main/paradox/adminusage/4-importexport.md

   3. run the migration
   4. update your daikoku.storage to postgres
   5. restart your Daikoku
-  6. remember to disable the maintennace mode
+  6. remember to disable the maintenance mode